-How To Break Up With Someone You Love, But You're Not In Love With
+How To End Things With The Person You Love, But You're Just Not In Love With

 One of my best friends is currently going through a breakup, and unfortunately, it's an amicable one.
 Why are mutual, friendly breakups always the hardest?
 See, my friend and her boyfriend love one another very much, but they're no longer in love with each other.
 Their relationship became a partnership.
 They became best friends — roommates, essentially — and the passion was gone.
 They desperately needed to end their relationship, but neither of them knew how.